2020 Update: If you want to dig deeper into SSL certificates, check out this post about Postman product updates.

 Looking for help with the error, “self-signed SSL certificates are being blocked,” or a related error?
 Well, you’ve come to the right place.

-Perhaps you’re using Postman and encountered the “Could not get any response” error pictured below:
+Perhaps you’re using Postman and have encountered the “Could not get any response” error pictured below:

 Let’s get you back on track with a few ways that you can troubleshoot this unexpected behavior in Postman.

-The Postman Console works the same way as a web browser’s developer console and is a great place to go to get more detailed information about what’s going on under the hood.
-It should be your first step in identifying the issue you’re seeing while you’re trying to debug.
+The Postman Console works the same way as a web browser’s developer console.
+If your APIs or API tests are not behaving as you would expect, this is the place to go to deep dive while debugging the same.
+Since Postman Console logs all of your API activities, you are able to get more detailed information about what’s going on under the hood.
+This should be your first step in identifying the SSL certificate issue you’re seeing while you’re trying to debug.

 Here’s all of the information that the Postman Console logs:

 - The actual request that was sent, including all underlying request headers and variable values, etc.

 - The exact response sent by the server before it is processed by Postman

 - The proxy configuration and certificates used for the request